codemanas/cm-blocks-docs/docs/slider.md

 This options adjust the size of navigation button.

 #### Navigation Padding
-Navigation button padding can be adjusted accordingly.
+Next and Prev Navigation button padding can be adjusted accordingly.